Digital-Team2021/CryptoSim/README.md

 5. obada Alhawjreh

 ## Project description:
-What is Cryptocurrency :A web application project that allows you to simulate investment in cryptocurrency .
+What is CryptoSim :A web application project that allows you to simulate investment in cryptocurrency .

 ## Problem Domain: